SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 How the Survival Knife Helped Me Endure the Wild

 Beginners should definitely refrain from doing this, especially if you don’t have a lot of trips under your belt.
 Nevertheless, the experience is really fun.
 Taking on the jungle with a knife made me feel like a survival expert.

 Why would I need to take a tent with me if the jungle provides one?
 Nature is one of the great providers.
 And while it might not feel like a luxury, the jungle will give you something to sleep on.
 Backpacking in Africa is generally done with a guide.
 A tent is something you are required to take along, but why not try a night out with a hammock?

 The survival knife is extremely helpful in this situation.
 Carving into the wood was much easier with my knife.
 Making small notches for tying the hammock was a fundamental part of setting it up.
 By using the knife and a heavy piece of rock, the knife almost glided through the wood on the trees, making secure holding spots for the rope.

 Once again, I turned to my survival knife to help me out of this predicament.
 Chopping down a couple of branches with leaves was more than enough to place over my small A-Frame and keep me protected for the night.

 Well, this is where the trouble started.
 To be honest, I didn’t leave without a couple of canned foods to help me through those tough periods.
-But the main goal was relying on finding food myself.
+But the main goal was to rely on finding food myself.

 Eventually, for the sake of testing the knife, the guide helped me to find a small rabbit.
 The survival knife proved helpful in gutting it.
 A gutting or all-around hunting knife would be a much better option for this, but the survival knife is good enough in a pinch.